peteroupc/CBOR/docs/PeterO.Numbers.EInteger.md

 ### mod

-    public PeterO.BigInteger mod(
+    public PeterO.Numbers.EInteger mod(
-        PeterO.BigInteger divisor);
+        PeterO.Numbers.EInteger divisor);

-Finds the modulus remainder that results when this instance is divided by the value of a BigInteger object.
+Finds the modulus remainder that results when this instance is divided by the value of a EInteger object.
 The modulus remainder is the same as the normal remainder if the normal remainder is positive, and equals divisor plus normal remainder if the normal remainder is negative.

 <b>Parameters:</b>